nareesuarezz/SmartRoad/README.md

 ## Planification

-For the planification, I started doing a repository on GitHub, and I made a develop branch, and I made local branches for specifical issues that I was finding and putting them into my project
+For the planification, I started doing a repository on GitHub, and I made a develop branch, and I made local branches for specifical issues that I was finding and putting them into my project backlog, where I was putting there my main objectives each week, using this method, I could reach my objective week per week until now.

 ## Conclusion, opinions, reflections

+In my opinion, it has been quite a cumbersome job since I have faced many problems that have made me lose a week to solve it, but despite all the errors I have been able to move forward to be able to deliver this project.
+This has been for me like an introduction to true reality, and I have taken it as a test to check my ability to work under pressure.